GIT Compactifications of $M_{0,n}$ from Conics: Examples, further properties, and applications

 Given an $F$-curve corresponding to $\{1,\ldots,n\}=N_1\cup N_2 \cup N_3 \cup N_4$ and a weight vector $\vec{c} = (c_1,\ldots,c_n)$ we write $x_k = \sum_{i\in N_k}c_i$, so that $x_k$ measures the total weight on the $k^{\text{th}}$ leg.
 We can assume without loss of generality $x_1 \le x_2 \le x_3 \le x_4$.
 It is easy to see that the morphism $\overline{\mathcal{M}}_{0,n} \rightarrow \overline{\mathcal{M}}_{0,\vec{c}}$ contracts precisely those $F$-curves which satisfy $x_1 + x_2 + x_3 \le 1$ since this condition is necessary and sufficient for the spine to get contracted.
 It is also not hard to see what remaining $F$-curves get contracted by the morphism $\overline{\mathcal{M}}_{0,\vec{c}} \rightarrow \mathtt{Con}(n)\quotient_{(\gamma,\vec{c})}\mathtt{SL}_3$, where $\gamma = 3 - \sum c_i$.

-\begin{lemma} The $F$-curves contracted by the morphism $\overline{\mathcal{M}}_{0,n} \rightarrow \mathtt{Con}(n)\quotient_{(\gamma,\vec{c})}\mathtt{SL}_3$ for $0 < \gamma < 1$ are precisely those satisfying $x_1 + x_2 + x_3 \le 1$ or $x_3 > 1$. \end{lemma}
+\begin{lemma} The $F$-curves contracted by the morphism $\overline{\mathcal{M}}_{0,n} \rightarrow \mathtt{Con}(n)\quotient_{(\gamma,\vec{c})}\mathtt{SL}_3$ for $0 < \gamma < 1$ are precisely those satisfying $x_1 + x_2 + x_3 \le 1$ or $x_3 \ge 1$. \end{lemma}

-\begin{proof} If $x_3 > 1$ then the two heaviest legs become the components of a nodal conic and the spine is contracted to the node.
+\begin{proof} If $x_3 > 1$ then the two heaviest legs become the components of a nodal conic and the spine is contracted to the node (and if $x_3 = 1$ then GIT semistable equivalence identifies this with the preceding case, hence also contracts the spine).
 Conversely, if $x_3 \le 1$ but $x_1 + x_2 + x_3 > 1$ then the three lightest legs are each contracted to a point in Hassett's space and then the spine remains un-contracted as one of possibly two components in the resulting conic. \end{proof}